 - I was confused about the charging process for my Fitbit at first.
 The instructions made some assumptions and obviously weren’t taking into consideration people like me.
 So I googled it and learned that I can plug my device into a USB port on my computer to charge it.
 Oh…okay.
 Here is a photo of the charger:

 I’m very pleased with my new little friend that travels everywhere with me on my wrist.
 As a woman in my 60’s who wants to maintain a healthy weight and lifestyle, the Fitbit ALTA fitness tracker is the perfect compliment to my workouts and schedule.

-If you haven’t enjoyed the benefits of a fitness tracker yet, take a minute to learn more about the Fitbit ALTA Fitness Tracker!
+If you haven’t enjoyed the benefits of a fitness tracker yet, take a minute to learn more about the Fitbit Trackers that are currently available.
 It’s a great fitness tracker for women.